Maiolino-Au/scRNAseq_tutorial/README.md

 )
 ```

-## Reads allignment - WORK IN PROGRESS
+## Reads allignment - WORK IN PROGRESS - to move